jarodms6/lionsdenmobile-ionic-package/README.md

 * gulpfile.js

 ### These files will need to be merged:
-* package.json -> dependencies and devDependencies is about it
+* package.json -> dependencies and devDependencies is about it for a new build

 ---
 ## Steps to try this build and deploy process